Kernel programming

 • thread_index_in_threadgroup()

-Where 'X' is 1, 2, or 3 according to the number of dimensions requested.
+Prior to Metal.jl v1.9, the aforementioned indexing intrinsics had a _Xd suffix, where 'X' was 1, 2, or 3 according to the number of dimensions requested.

 Using these in a kernel (taken directly from the vadd example):